 This will be your foot

 Don’t take the evil path,

 For five centuries, Mayan women have transmitted through weaving esoteric designs that encoded the Mayan vision of the world.
 In this manner, the work of weavers was essential for the survival of important elements of ancient culture.
 Hidden between the warp and weft, these escaped the fate of indigenous books that were burnt by Spanish priests and authorities.
 (For more information on the continuity of weaving designs see Walter Morris, Living Maya, 1988)

 Women continue to weave their own and their family’s clothes.
 A woman shows her respect for her community by following its esthetic rules, selecting designs, colors and styles, in addition to following its more general cultural and social norms.
 Paula Nicho Comez, a painter from San Juan Comalapa, expresses dramatically the profound identity of a Mayan woman with her “huipil” (native blouse, specific to the village where the woman comes from).
 In one of her paintings, she shows a woman bearing the designs of her town’s huipil directly on her skin.
 The huipil is for us, she says, like a second skin (documentary Between Light and Shadow: Mayan Women in Transition).

 Currently Mayan women continue to weave, in addition to their own and their family’s clothes, to obtain a much needed income.
-Weaving keeps Mayan women connected to their ancestors, and within the sacred and cultural Mayan universe.
-Through fair trade, Mayan Hands supports them in their quest to bring their families out of extreme poverty, at the same time that they keep their cherished Mayan culture alive and develop their communities.
+Through fair trade, Mayan Hands supports them in their quest to provide for their families, at the same time that they keep their cherished Mayan culture alive and develop their communities.